NRA Recruiting Program

 Accounts Payable Staff Accountant

-LOCATION: Onsite, Fairfax VA
+LOCATION: Onsite, Fairfax VA Headquarters, full-time Monday - Friday

 SUMMARY: Process invoices, check requests, expense reports and travel advances.
 Provide support to the Accounts Payable Department.
 Perform check processing, verification, and filing.
 Review, verify, and process invoices and check requests.
 Verify such expenditures for 1099 compliance, multi-state sales and use tax compliance, proper approval and coding.